 What kind of earring looks best in tragus piercings?

-By far, cartilage studs are the most popular kind of tragus piercing jewelry.
+By far, cartilage studs are the most popular kind of tragus earrings.
 A simple cartilage stud earring with a tiny gemstone is both understated and eye-catching.

 Don’t limit yourself, though!
 Teeny tiny hoops are another stunning option.
 Piercings allow you to express your individuality, so don’t be afraid to get creative.